taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 ### Page 7

-**"November 20, 2076: Vermont, USA"**
+**"November 20, 2076: Massachusetts, USA"**

-We see rolling countryside behind a low row of warehouses, labeled "Morei Textiles".
+We see rolling countryside, vibrant with autumn colors, behind a low row of concrete warehouses, labeled "Morei Textiles".

 "Raquel, the folks from the World Health Organization are here."